MicrosoftDocs/defender-docs/articles/defender-for-cloud/file-integrity-monitoring-overview.md

 Many regulatory compliance standards require implementing file integrity monitoring controls, such as PCI-DSS and ISO 17799.

+## Choosing what to monitor

+Defender for Cloud recommends entities to monitor with file integrity monitoring, and you can define your own entities.

-When choosing which files to monitor, consider the files that are critical for your system and applications.
-Monitor files that you don’t expect to change without planning.
-If you choose files that are frequently changed by applications or operating system (such as log files and text files) it will create noise, making it difficult to identify an attack.
+When choosing which files to monitor:

+- Consider the files that are critical for your system and applications.
+- Monitor files that you don’t expect to change without planning.
+- If you choose files that are frequently changed by applications or operating system (such as log files and text files) it will create noise, making it difficult to identify an attack.

+## Recommended items to monitor

-Defender for Cloud provides the following list of recommended items to monitor based on known attack patterns.
+Defender for Cloud recommends monitoring these items based on known attack patterns.

 |Linux files|Windows files|Windows registry keys (HKLM = HKEY_LOCAL_MACHINE)|
 |:----|:----|:----|